How To Measure Square Footage Of A House

 Following the same step outlined for measuring simple rooms, pick one particular room to start with, measure the length and breadth, and multiply both values to give the total square footage value.

-Step 2: Measure the Square Footage of Alcove or Closet
+Step 2: Measure the Square Footage of the Alcove or Closet

 In the same room, let us assume there is an alcove on one side measuring 3 feet by 3 feet, and on the other side a closet measuring 3 feet by 8 feet.